Close Menu

 Lesson 2: Teaching Toddlers Manners When They Want Something

-I show my son the image of a character running and screaming with his mouth wide open and ask, “Is this how we ask for things?”
+I show my son an image of a character running and screaming with his mouth wide open and ask: “Is this how we ask for things?”

 Toddler pointing to a wall decal of a cartoon character running and screaming, used to teach about tantrums.